fatfisz/grunt-react-renderize/README.md

 ```

 The rendered component will be available through grunt.config.get('template_engine.options.data.component')).

+## Motivation
+I wanted to prerender the React components and reuse them in Jade templates.
+This gives me the freedom to apply any filter to the rendered markup.
+The only way I knew to do this was by setting the Grunt config.
+Thus the plugin was born.

+If you know of a better way to solve this problem, please contact me :)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).